ComposableFi/composable/README.md

 ## Sudo privileged functions
-Thanks to substrate sudo functions we can choice what privileges our function has.
+Thanks to substrate sudo functions we can choose what privileges our function has.
 [Read more here](sudo.md)